The following excerpt is from Kelly Clements’ book The Power of Play, Praise and Purpose.

 Play in Action

 The frequency of play in our life boils down to the frequency of play in each day.
 Every day, regardless of the type of day it is, should have some element of play in it.
 The following snapshot will help set a gauge for how to integrate more play into your life.
-You can find a Path to Play Planner here.
+(Receive my free Quality Time Planner as part of my Welcome Pack when you join my email list!

 Each day, when both the entrepreneur and spouse first get home, connecting with each other for fifteen seconds can change the game.
 Yes, seconds.
 That’s all it takes.
 If you want to be really specific, start that interlude with a six-second hug.
 Research has shown that it only takes six seconds of an embrace to release oxytocin, the love hormone.
 You’ve both had long, hard days and when these two worlds collide, it can make for some tense moments.
 As soon as your partner walks in the door, you’ll need a pattern interrupt, a break from the routine with something new.
 As soon as you or she walks through the door, seek one another.
 It takes fifteen seconds to stand face-to-face, kiss, assess each other’s emotion, and realign as a united front.
 A devoted fifteen seconds each day after work will start to change the tone of your relationship.
 Bonus points if you a glass of wine or take a walk together every day!